Darkover series: The Origin of Darkover

 The first Darkover novel to be published was The Planet Savers in 1958, originally, Bradley thinks, in Amazing Stories.
 Bradley wrote it when she was exploring the idea of multiple personalities, after reading The Three Faces of Eve and some other stories that dealt with the concept.
-She says: "So that a deeply repressed Terran Medic, Jay Allison, discovered himself in the personality of his repressed alternate who calls himself Jason".
+She said: "So that a deeply repressed Terran Medic, Jay Allison, discovered himself in the personality of his repressed alternate who calls himself Jason".
 She placed the story on the planet she had created for The King and the Sword a.k.a.
 The Sword of Aldones.

 Bradley then published Seven from the Stars and The Door Through Space, also published as Birds of Prey.
 The latter is expressly said by Bradley to draw on the material that might be called "Darkovan": "The Door Through Space was a kind of replay of the old The King and the Sword".
 About the former, she does not say, but here is the number seven again.

 Don Wollheim, who edited Ace Books, bought The Planet Savers for a reprint, through Bradley's agent, Scott Meredith.
 Wollheim wanted another novel to print with it.
 Since Ray Palmer had never printed The Sword of Aldones, or paid Bradley for it, Bradley demanded that he either do that or return the manuscript to her.
 He returned it.
 Bradley rewrote it and sent it to Wollheim, who accepted it and the two novels became an Ace Double.

 The Sword of Aldones was nominated for a Hugo Award, to Bradley's astonishment.
-She agrees with critics who say it is "juvenile".
-She also says that later, when Don Wollheim wanted another science fiction book, she wrote a juvenile novel purposely: Star of Danger.
+She agreed with critics who said it is "juvenile".
+She also said that later, when Don Wollheim wanted another science fiction book, she wrote a juvenile novel purposely: Star of Danger.

 Bradley, on demand from publishers and fans, later created a backstory, amounting to an entire history of Darkover.
 As noted below, this history was not always self-consistent.